sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (0:20) I can't create new project on my local install; something wrong with PATH not having .sagemathcloud in it... (?) -- this is a result of env bug introduced in `misc_node.coffee`, which I fortunately never deployed.

--- > [x] (1:00?)
+[x] (1:00?)
 (0:34) MAJOR UX bug -- if you copy and paste the cell start uuid line (the cell separate line), then the worksheet will have two cells with the same uuid, which causes all hell to break loose (and breaks everything).
 Put code in to randomly regenerate pasted uuid's.

+[x] (0:45?)
+(0:04) "var('x','y')" doesn't work